-Making the best Flapjack (ever) is not difficult.
-Not only is it quick and easy to make it is so fast it is done and can be ready in less than 30 minutes This traditional British favourite is at home on the tea table as it is in a lunch box or picnic basket.
+Making a great British flapjack is not difficult and it can be ready in less than 30 minutes This traditional favorite is at home on the tea table or in a lunch box or picnic basket.

-There are other great reasons for making a flapjack; it is inexpensive, delicious to eat and also has many variations making it even better - see my notes below.
+In addition to being an easy recipe, there are other great reasons for making a flapjack—it is inexpensive, delicious to eat, and also has many variations.

-Though there is sugar in the flapjack, it can also be considered somewhat healthier than many tray bakes.
+Although there is sugar in the flapjack, it also can be considered somewhat healthier than many other cake bars.
 The reason?
-Flapjack mainly contains oats that are full of iron, zinc and vitamin B; so you can eat them without too much guilt.
+A flapjack mainly contains oats that are full of iron, zinc, and vitamin B so you can eat them without too much guilt.

 - Pinch salt

-- Place the syrup and butter into a large saucepan and heat gently until the butter has melted into the syrup and stir well.
+- Place the syrup and 6 ounces/200 g butter into a large saucepan and heat gently, stirring well, until the butter has melted into the syrup.
 Make sure you add all the golden syrup, sometimes it is hard to get it exact, and more is always better than less if you want your flapjack gooey but not falling apart.

-- Put the oats into a roomy baking bowl, add a pinch of salt (your punch of ginger if using) then pour over the butter and syrup mixture and stir to coat the oats.
+- Put the oats into a large bowl, add a pinch of salt and optional ginger and then pour over the butter and syrup mixture and stir to coat the oats.

-- Pour the mixture into the prepared tin and spread evenly to fill the tin making sure the surface is even.
+- Pour the mixture into the prepared baking pan and spread evenly making sure the surface is even.

-- Bake in the preheated oven for 25 minutes or until golden brown.
-Remove from the oven while the flapjack is still slightly soft, they will harden once cool.
+- Bake in the heated oven for 25 minutes or until golden brown.
+Remove from the oven while the flapjack is still slightly soft, it will harden once cool.

-- Place the tin on a wire cooling rack and cut the flapjack into squares and leave in the tin until completely cold.
+- Place the pan on a wire cooling rack and cut the flapjack into squares but leave in the tin until completely cold.

-- Coconut Flapjack - use the same amount of oats and add in 2oz/55g of desiccated coconut and continue with the recipes above.
+- Coconut Flapjack: Use the same amount of oats and add in 2 ounces/55 g of sweetened dried coconut and continue with the recipe.

-- Apricot and Honey Flapjack - a healthier recipe than the traditional flapjack.
-Make using 3½oz/100g butter with 3oz/85g soft brown sugar and 3 tbsp honey, 12 oz/350g oats mixed with 3½oz/100g dried apricots, finely chopped and 1 small banana, mashed.
+- Apricot and Honey Flapjack: This healthier recipe than the traditional flapjack is made by using 3.5 ounces/100 g butter with 3 ounces/85 g soft brown sugar and 3 tablespoons honey, 12 ounces/350 g oats mixed with 3.5 ounces/100 g finely chopped dried apricots, and 1 small mashed banana.

-- Nuts and Seeds - add 2 tbsp chopped mixed nuts and 2 tbsp of mixed seeds such as pumpkin and sunflower to the core mixture.
+- Nuts and Seeds Flapjack: Add 2 tablespoons chopped mixed nuts and 2 tablespoons mixed seeds such as pumpkin and sunflower to the core mixture.